-- Faculty or staff should first endeavor, when possible, to correct student behavior by non-verbal cues or verbal warnings, and contacting the faculty adviser as a proactive step. - If student behavior merits a detention (teacher detention or otherwise), faculty or staff will complete a Detention Slip and submit it to the Assistant Principal of Student Affairs. - If the detention is a Teacher Detention (assigned to correct behaviors disruptive to instruction, or failure to show courtesy to others, etc.): the student will serve the detention for no more than thirty (30) minutes after school, in the assigning teacher's classroom, activity determined by the teacher. - If the detention is an Administrative Detention: the assigning faculty or staff will email the student's parent/guardian to inform of the reason for the detention; the student will serve the detention for sixty (60) minutes after school. - Failure to report to any detention will result in a second detention.
+- Faculty or staff should first endeavor, when possible, to correct student behavior by non-verbal cues or verbal warnings, and contacting the faculty adviser as a proactive step. - If student behavior merits a detention (teacher detention or otherwise), faculty or staff will complete a Detention Slip and submit it to the Assistant Principal of Student Affairs. - If the detention is a Teacher Detention (assigned to correct behaviors disruptive to instruction, or failure to show courtesy to others, etc.): the student will serve the detention for no more than thirty (30) minutes after school, in the assigning teacher's classroom, activity determined by the teacher; the assigning faculty or staff will email the student's parent/guardian to inform of the reason for the detention. - If the detention is an Administrative Detention: the assigning faculty or staff will email the student's parent/guardian to inform of the reason for the detention; the student will serve the detention for sixty (60) minutes after school.

-- When a student accumulates four (4) infractions, or commits an infraction that automatically warrants a Saturday Detention, the student is assigned a Saturday Detention and parents/guardians are notified by e-mail.
+- Failure to report to any detention will result in a second detention. - When a student accumulates four (4) infractions, or commits an infraction that automatically warrants a Saturday Detention, the student is assigned a Saturday Detention and parents/guardians are notified by e-mail.
 The student reports to the assigned Saturday Detention from 9:00 am to 11:00 am. - When more serious infractions occur which immediately lead to a Saturday Detention(s), parents/guardians will be contacted. - When a student accumulates six (6) infractions, a second Saturday Detention is assigned.
 The student reports to the assigned Saturday(s) from 9:00 am to 11:00 am. - When a student accumulates eight (8) infractions (not including detentions for unexcused tardiness), or commits an infraction for which the consequence is suspension, a Board of Discipline will take place.
 The student may be suspended until the Assistant Principal of Student Affairs can arrange a disciplinary hearing to review the student's situation.
 The student must abide by the consequences set by the Board of Discipline.
 Expulsion is a possible outcome.